Ancient Egyptian literature: Decrees, chronicles, king lists, and histories

 Modern historians consider that some biographical—or autobiographical—texts are important historical documents.
-For example, the biographical stelas of military generals in tomb chapels built under Thutmose III provide much of the information known about the wars in Syria and Palestine.
+For example, the biographical stelas of military generals in tomb chapels built under Thutmose III provide much of the information known about the wars in Syria and Canaan.
 However, the annals of Thutmose III, carved into the walls of several monuments built during his reign, such as those at Karnak, also preserve information about these campaigns.
 The annals of Ramesses II (r.
-1279–1213 BC), recounting the Battle of Kadesh against the Hittites include, for the first time in Egyptian literature, a narrative epic poem, distinguished from all earlier poetry, which served to celebrate and instruct.
+1279–1213 BC), recounting the Battle of Kadesh against the Hittites include, for the first time in Egyptian literature, a narrative epic poem, distinguished from all earlier poetry that served to celebrate and instruct.

 Other documents useful for investigating Egyptian history are ancient lists of kings found in terse chronicles, such as the Fifth dynasty Palermo stone.
 These documents legitimated the contemporary pharaoh's claim to sovereignty.
 Throughout ancient Egyptian history, royal decrees recounted the deeds of ruling pharaohs.
 For example, the Nubian pharaoh Piye (r.
 752–721 BC), founder of the Twenty-fifth Dynasty, had a stela erected and written in classical Middle Egyptian that describes with unusual nuances and vivid imagery his successful military campaigns.

 An Egyptian historian, known by his Greek name as Manetho (c.
-3rd century BC), was the first to compile a comprehensive history of Egypt.
+3rd century BC), was the first to compile a comprehensive history of Egypt known as the Aegyptiaca.
 Manetho was active during the reign of Ptolemy II (r.
-283–246 BC) and used The Histories by the Greek Herodotus (c.
-484 BC–c.
-425 BC) as his main source of inspiration for a history of Egypt written in Greek.
-However, the primary sources for Manetho's work were the king list chronicles of previous Egyptian dynasties.
+283–246 BC) and in part wrote in response to The Histories by the Greek Herodotus (c.
+484 BC – c.
+425 BC).
+Manetho's primary sources were likely king lists and chronicles of historic rulers, which he organized into the thirty-one dynasties of ancient Egypt still recognized today.